alephmembeth/alephmembeth.github.io/index.md

 # Research experiences <a name="RE"></a>
 The listed content here is just a partial enumeration of experiences.
 If you would like to learn more details, please click [here](./research.md).

-**Research on Fast Fourier Ptychographic Based on Illumination Control**
+**Research on Fast Fourier Ptychographic Based on Illumination Control** -Independent project, funded by the University of Chinese Academy of Sciences.
 + Supervisor: Dr. An Pan, Pioneering Interdiscipline Center of CAS Aug 2023–present

 + **Improving the efficiency of photoacoustic conversion in photoacoustic imaging** (tentative)